MON-FRI: (09.00 to 17.00)

 Dentists and Orthodontists working together?

 So, can a dentist also provide orthodontic treatment?
 Yes, they can be provided they have received the correct training, passed the required exams and are qualified to carry out the work.
 Finding a dentist who also practices orthodontics is not always commonplace, due to the heavy workload that most dentists already experience with their existing patient care and the fact that an orthodontist will normally have greater knowledge and teeth realignment options at their disposal.
-Rather, dentists tend to work in partnership with orthodontists, entrusting the specialist care of their patient to them while overseeing the treatment and having the person in for regular check-ups to see how thing s are going.
+Rather, dentists tend to work in partnership with orthodontists, entrusting the specialst care of their patient to them while overseeing the treatment and having the person in for regular check-ups to see how thing s are going.

 If you feel that you or your child needs to visit an orthodontist, it is normal practice to go to your dentist first and ask for a referral.
-It could be that the issue under investigation can be solved by your dentist, performing a more general treatment that doesn’t require specialist knowledge of orthodontics.
+It could be that the issue under investigation can be solved by your dentist, performing a more general treatment that doesn’t require specialst knowledge of orthodontics.

 In the case of very young children, many dentists prefer to wait for a while to see how their teeth develop before recommending a more complex treatment.
 As baby teeth fall out and are replaced by their adult counterparts, so some problems, e.g. crooked teeth or visible gaps may correct themselves naturally without the need for further intervention or orthodontic expertise.